FFmpeg/FFV1/ffv1.md

 The range coder can be used in three modes.

-* In `Open mode` when decoding, every Symbol the reader attempts to read is available.
+* In `Open mode` when decoding, every symbol the reader attempts to read is available.
 In this mode, arbitrary data can have been appended without affecting the range coder output.
 This mode is not used in FFV1.

 * In `Closed mode`, the length in bytes of the bytestream is provided to the range decoder.
 Bytes beyond the length are read as 0 by the range decoder.
 This is generally one byte shorter than the open mode.

 * In `Sentinel mode`, the exact length in bytes is not known and thus the range decoder **MAY** read into the data that follows the range coded bytestream by one byte.
-In `Sentinel mode`, the end of the range coded bytestream is a binary Symbol with state 129, which value **SHALL** be discarded.
-After reading this Symbol, the range decoder will have read one byte beyond the end of the range coded bytestream.
+In `Sentinel mode`, the end of the range coded bytestream is a binary symbol with state 129, which value **SHALL** be discarded.
+After reading this symbol, the range decoder will have read one byte beyond the end of the range coded bytestream.
 This way the byte position of the end can be determined.
 Bytestreams written in `Sentinel mode` can be read in `Closed mode` if the length can be determined.
-In this case, the last (sentinel) Symbol will be read non-corrupted and be of value 0.
+In this case, the last (sentinel) symbol will be read non-corrupted and be of value 0.

 Above describes the range decoding.
 Encoding is defined as any process which produces a decodable bytestream.